-PIWS funds are limited and may not be given out on an annual basis.
 Historically, the number of students that apply exceed the number of PIWS placements that are available.
 Preference is given to students who are seeking to work for a job provider with whom they have not previously worked in any capacity.
 Community involvement and academic performance also may be considered.
-Students will not be given School of Law PIWS funds to work for a job provider during the same semester they are working for that job provider for academic credit.
+Students may not receive School of Law PIWS funds during the same semester they are working for that job provider for academic credit.

 Students are not eligible for School of Law PIWS funds if they are not in good academic standing, are likely to be disqualified, or if they will not be enrolled at the School of Law the following semester.
 Preference is given to students who have not been previously awarded PIWS.
-Approval of PIWS funds for a particular job provider is subject to the discretion of the assistant director for public interest and student leadership programs and the School of Law Financial Aid Office.
+Approval of PIWS funds for a particular job provider is subject to the discretion of the School of Law Financial Aid Office.
 The job provider must be a government agency or a non-profit organization.
 A job provider who employs any students under the regular Federal Work-Study Program is not eligible under the School of Law PIWS Program.

-D. PETITIONS
+D. FINANCIAL AID BUDGET PETITIONS